Accentaro/Black-Ops-6-AFK/README.md

    Install the required libraries: pip install -r requirements.txt

+2. **Fonts**
+   - Place the fonts from the fonts folder in your Control Panel/Fonts

 2. **Game Settings**
    - Set game to Fullscreen Exclusive
    - Set game display to 1920x1080